Vincent-Therrien/image-registration/README.md

 ## User Guide

 The application performs image registration on specified images.
-The [installation](#installation) explains how to build the project.
-Section [interface](#interface) shows how to use it.
+The [installation](#installation) explains how to build the project while the [interface](#interface) shows how to use it with the command line.

 ### Installation

-The source files "image-registration.cpp" and "image-registration.hpp", located in the "image-registration" directory, can be compiled on any platform with a valid C++ compiler and the OpenCV library.
+The source files "image-registration.cpp" and "image-registration.h", located in the "image-registration" directory, can be compiled on any platform with a valid C++ compiler and the OpenCV library.
 The procedure below shows how to build the application for the ARM platform.